 Conclusion

 Divorces involving business ownership and private investments require a meticulous and professional approach.
-By understanding the complexities, seeking expert advice, and gathering comprehensive information, you can navigate these challenging situations and work towards a fair and equitable resolution.
+By understanding the complexities, seeking expert advice, and gathering comprehensive information, you can navigate these challenging situations and work toward a fair and equitable resolution.
 Investing in professional advice up front can save money and heartache in the long run.

 The information in contained herein is intended for educational purposes only, and should not be considered legal advice.
 For legal advice, you should consult with a licensed attorney and estate planning professional.
 Investment advice, financial planning, and retirement plan services are provided by Prosperity Planning, Inc., an SEC registered investment advisor.
 The information contained herein, including but not limited to research, market valuations, calculations, estimates and other material obtained from these sources are believed to be reliable.
 However, Prosperity Planning, Inc. does not warrant its accuracy or completeness.
 The information contained herein has been prepared solely for informational purposes and is not an offer to buy or sell or a solicitation of an offer to buy or sell any security or to participate in any trading strategy.
 If an offer of securities is made, it will be under a definitive investment management agreement prepared on behalf of Prosperity which contains material information not contained herein and which supersedes this information in its entirety.
 Any investment involves significant risk, including a complete loss of capital and conflicts of interest.
 The applicable definitive investment management agreement and Form ADV Part 2A will contain a more thorough discussion of risk and conflict, which should be carefully reviewed before making any investment decision.